-Most listings are in the $20's per square foot per year.
-The Inglewood submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decline in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Inglewood submarket is seeing a an increase in rates.
+In the last 3 months, the median rate went up $4 per sqft per year.
+That's a 12% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Inglewood submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Inglewood submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 4 listings have come on the market, which means new availabilities are probably going fast.
+In the last 90 days, 38 listings have been listed, which means listings are probably going fast.
 You'll want to be prepared to make an offer immediately.
+About 32% of the available leases in the Inglewood are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,000 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are around 6 floors.
-Most buildings in this area were built in 1973 and are Class B.
+The standard measurement for office space in this area is around 1,060 sqft.
+Most properties in this area are close to 3 floors.
+Most buildings in this area were built in 1976 and are Class B.